greghendershott/pdb/README.md

 equivalent to an on-disk `interval-map`.
 Given some path and position within, you can query the database for annotations.

-Some of the tables effectively respresent two directed acyclic graphs: one for definitions, and the other for "name introductions".
+Some of the tables effectively represent two directed acyclic graphs: one for definitions, and the other for "name introductions".

 ## Definition graph